-Jade is an ornamental metamorphic rock whose microcrystals are densely packed to form a compact aggregate.
-The stone's alluring lustre, remarkable durability, and a vast selection of colours have fuelled a cult-like fascination with the mineral for centuries.
+The term, jade, is applied to two different metamorphic rocks that are made up of different silicate minerals: Jadeite(sodium aluminium silicate) and Nephrite(calcium magnesium silicate).
+These two stone's alluring lustre, remarkable durability, and a vast selection of colours have fuelled a cult-like fascination for centuries.

 The Chinese dynasties are credited as the discoverers of jade, first using it in ornamental plaques.
 The introduction of iron tools enabled the Chinese artisans to make the luxury and utilitarian jade objects, including hollow vessels, axes, swords, ornaments, and belt hooks.

 The material is tough yet has lower grade hardness, thus allowing artisans to carve it into a broad range of fascinating objects and jewellery.
 Hardness is the ability of a material to resist abrasion while toughness denotes how well the material can resist fracturing when subjected to pressure.

 Jade in Singapore is used to fashion a selection of items such as vessels, plaques, jewellery, and sculptures.
 You will also find these objects in museums and private collections all over the world.

 Most lovers of jade jewellery in Singapore do not distinguish between the two forms of the jade stones, similar to several other buyers of jade objects across the world.